Cool Countries to Visit

 I almost included Ecuador here, since the Galapagos and cloud forest are seriously cool, but I’m going for Brazil and the Amazon Rainforest instead.
 I know a lot of people who have visited the Galapagos, but far fewer who have been to the Amazon.
 Heading down the Rio Negro with my daughter on a boat was one of the best weeks of my life, and she can tell people she’s fished for piranha in the Amazon!

 Antarctica’s the definition of cool.
 Everyone’s heard of it, it’s hard to get to, it’s a winter wonderland for kids and adults alike, and there are penguins and whales everywhere.
-Still one of my favorite trips ever.
+Two of my favorite trips ever.
 Book far in advance – there are only so many ships and there are only a few months every year when you can visit.
 And take the kids!
-My 8-year-old loved it.
+My 8-year-old and 12-year-old loved it.

 What’s the coolest country you’ve been to?
 What did I get wrong?
 Let me know!
 The countries that barely missed this list are Ecuador, India and Norway.
 And I should note that there are a lot of places on my travel wish list that I expect to be cool, including Iran, Uzbekistan and Namibia.
 So this list will likely change in the future.